-Whenever possible, a hand-written thank you is far better than a typewritten letter, and form letters should only be used if strictly necessary (to a large number of donors for example).
 Following are the best things you can include in your thank you letters for donations to show donors and patrons you really care.

 Tell the donor about the good their donation did.
 Be as specific as possible to show the donor they had a real-world, tangible impact on the lives of others.

 Use a conversational tone.
 Let the recipient feel as if you are face to face proclaiming your appreciation (which also means not overdoing it).

 Offering reciprocal support.
 As a ‘thank you’ gesture, consider offering volunteers or facilities if appropriate.

 Make the donor feel great about what they have just done for others.

 End the letter with thanks again.
 Make sure your appreciation is what stays in the reader’s head.

 It will help as well to keep one final thought in mind, that donors give you money because you have reached them in some way, and giving makes them feel better about themselves.
 Make sure your campaign reinforces that emotion, and you will put a great face on your organization, while building public relations and a future fundraising base.